Kim Janey: Other matters

+During Janey's tenure, some city signage was installed that included her name.
+Many signs in the city have conventionally listed who the mayor was at the time the sign was installed.

 Mayoral campaign

 Acting Mayor Janey announced on April 6, 2021, that she would run in the 2021 Boston mayoral election.
 This was Janey's first citywide race, and only her third-ever campaign for public office.

-Early into her campaign, she was seen as a likely candidate to make the general election.
+Early into her campaign, she was seen as a likely candidate to advance to the general election.
 Her acting incumbency, and the national media attention it initially received, was perceived as being a strong advantage.
 During much of the summer, she was seen as gaining ground in the election, and was out-fundraising her opponents.
 However, Ellen Barry of The New York Times and Lisa Kashinsky of Politico have suggested that her comments in early August on vaccine passports were damaging to her momentum.
 By the closing weeks of the nonpartisan primary election campaign, Michelle Wu was seen as the front-runner, with Janey being perceived as competing with Andrea Campbell and Annissa Essaibi George for a second-place finish.

-The video her campaign had released at its launch was noted for playing-up her acting incumbency, setting a tone for her campaign, which leaned heavily into her acting incumbency.
-Janey made a deliberate effort to avoid use of the title "acting mayor", promoting herself as being the "mayor".
-In late-August, Joe Battenfeld of the Boston Herald characterized Janey as having run a "Rose Garden campaign", emphasizing her acting incumbency through weekly press conferences and playing a visible role in the city's response to the COVID-19 pandemic.
+The video her campaign had released at its launch played-up her acting incumbency, setting a tone for her campaign, which leaned heavily into her acting incumbency.
+Janey made a deliberate effort to avoid use of the title "acting mayor", promoting herself as simply being the "mayor" without attaching the qualifier of "acting".
+In late-August, Joe Battenfeld of the Boston Herald characterized her as having run a "Rose Garden campaign", emphasizing her acting incumbency through weekly press conferences and playing a visible role in the city's response to the COVID-19 pandemic.
 In a post mortem look at Janey's campaign, Joan Vennochi of The Boston Globe similarly described Janey as having taken a "Rose Garden strategy", speculating that she had patterned such an approach after Tom Menino's similar approach as acting mayor, which won then-acting mayor Menino the 1993 Boston mayoral election.
 Vennochi argued that, unlike Menino, Janey had been cautious in governing, and, "didn't define herself or her plans for a future administration", and had been "carefully scripted" in press conferences, outside of her controversial off-hand remarks about vaccine passports.
 Similarly, shortly ahead of the preliminary election, Ellen Barry of The New York Times had written that, as acting mayor, Janey had, "been cautious in her new role, sidestepping hot-button issues that could hurt her in the general election, and remaining largely scripted in public appearances."
-It was noted in a September 1 article in The Boston Globe that Janey had been absent at 30 out of 60 candidate events such as forums, town halls, and one-on-one interviews to which all of the major candidates had been invited, while each of the other major candidates had attended nearly all of these events.
+It was noted in a September 1 article in The Boston Globe that she had been absent at 30 out of 60 candidate events such as forums, town halls, and one-on-one interviews to which all of the major candidates had been invited, while each of the other major candidates had attended nearly all of these events.